rafftre/hn/README.md

 [![License GPL 3][badge-license]](http://www.gnu.org/licenses/gpl-3.0.txt)

-This is a sample web application that mimics an HackerNoon blog post.
+Sample web application that mimics an [HackerNoon](https://hackernoon.com/) blog post.

+**This web application was a showcase developed in fall 2021 for HackerNoon**.

 ## Source Code